-There were no special interest functions obligated by MSPB in Fiscal Year 2015.
+There were no special interest functions obligated by MSPB in fiscal year 2019.
 The service contracts reviewed were selected from the price range of \$25,000 or above, as required by P.L.
 111-117.
-The MSPB has only a limited number of service contracts over the \$25,000 threshold.
-MSPB only had one contract over the \$25,000 threshold that utilized support contractors.
+The MSPB has 138 service contracts with only 11 over the \$25,000 threshold.
+MSPB only had two contracts over the

+\$25,000 threshold that utilized support contractors.
+The review of selected contracts is as follows: